stellio-hub/stellio-docs/docs/quick_start_guide.md

 # Overview

-Stellio is composed of 3 business services:
+Stellio is composed of 2 business services:

--   Entity service is in charge of managing the information context, it is backed by a [neo4j](https://neo4j.com) database
--   Search service is in charge of handling the temporal (and geospatial) queries, it is backed by a [TimescaleDB](https://www.timescale.com/) database
+-   Search service is in charge of handling the context information as well as the temporal (and geospatial) queries, it is backed by a [TimescaleDB](https://www.timescale.com/) database
 -   Subscription service is in charge of managing subscriptions and subsequent notifications, it is backed by a